George

 AbrahamPh.D.

-I'm a design leader with a Ph.D. in Human-Centered Design and 16 years building B2B SaaS products from the inside out — embedded with engineering, accountable for outcomes.
+I'm a design leader with a Ph.D. in Human-Centered Design and 16 years building B2B SaaS products from the inside out.

 ResumeThe gap between design and engineering isn't a communication problem.
 It's a systems problem.
 I build the systems that close it.